LlewBach/aj-builder/README.md

 ### Responsiveness

 I documented most of the testing for responiveness in the [Building section](#building-process-and-functional-testing) above.
+I did however engage in a systematic examination of each page on every device on Chrome dev tools, as well as my own desktop screens.
+This is reflected in the media queries.

 ### Tall screens